DarynOngera/urlxpanda/extension/README.md

 ## Troubleshooting

 ### Extension Not Working
-- Ensure the URLXpanda server is running on `localhost:8000`
 - Check browser console for error messages
 - Verify extension permissions are granted

 ### URLs Not Expanding
 - Check if the domain is in the supported shorteners list
-- Verify network connectivity to localhost:8000
+- Verify network connectivity to the URLXpanda server
 - Look for CORS or permission errors in console

 ### Previews Not Showing